15 E-commerce Conversion Rate Tips to Help You Sell More

 The user experience (UX) of your checkout process is vital to your e-commerce conversion rate.
 There are plenty of small changes you can make customize your checkout and improve UX, here are our top two are:

-- Limit the number of fields - Reduce the amount of time it takes your customers to enter credit card information and complete their purchase.
+- Limit the number of fields - Reduce the amount of time it takes your customers to enter credit card information and complete their purchase — aim for a one page checkout.
 We know you want to collect as much information as possible from your buyers during the checkout process but now is not the time.
 You can try to get more information later by following up on their recent purchase with an automated email flow.

 - Include a progress bar - Keep people informed about how far along they are in their checkout and how soon they’ll be finished.
 Buyers won’t feel worried that they don’t have enough time to complete their purchase.
 And, making it through each step can provide a sense of accomplishment and motivate people to make it to the finish line.